 Why can’t I report B2C sales via the OSS?

 Obviously, you’re confused at this point.
-Because this is exactly the problem with dropshipping cases: From the outside, it looks like an intra-EU distance sale that you could report via the OSS.
+This is exactly the problem with dropshipping cases: From the outside, it looks like an intra-EU distance sale that you could report via the OSS.
 However, not everything that looks like an OSS sale necessarily is.
 This is primarily because the supplier is making the moving shipment because they are transporting the goods, not the online retailer.

-The place of delivery for a non-moving supply in a series transactions is determined by where the delivery item is at the end of the transport/dispatch, which is usually the customer’s premises.
+The place of delivery for a non-moving supply in a series of transactions is determined by where the delivery item is at the end of the transport/dispatch, which is usually the customer’s premises.
 Non-moving supplies cannot be reported via the OSS because they are governed by a different standard for place of supply, which does not apply to intra-community distance sales under § 3c UStG.
-Therefore, all deliveries that do not apply to § 3c UStG are blocked for the OSS/IOSS.
+Therefore, all deliveries that do not apply to § 3c UStG are blocked for the OSS.

 In the case of an intra-community distance sale where the online retailer directly ships the purchased item from their warehouse, they can report the sale via the OSS and avoid registering for VAT in Poland.
 However, since the supplier is involved in the transaction and performs the moving supply, the sale is not eligible for reporting via the OSS.